AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 4. Peppol eInvoicing Readiness

 The Australian Government’s eInvoicing mandate requires Commonwealth agencies to be capable of receiving Peppol eInvoices.
-The broader Peppol network in Australia, operated through the ATO’s access point infrastructure, enables businesses to send and receive structured invoice data directly between compliant systems.
+Peppol enablement through the ATO’s access point infrastructure means businesses can now exchange structured invoice data directly between compliant systems.

-For AP automation software, Peppol readiness means the platform can receive structured invoice data from Peppol-enabled suppliers without OCR extraction.
-This eliminates the largest source of data extraction errors.
-For businesses with government customers or large corporate suppliers moving toward Peppol compliance, an AP platform that cannot receive Peppol invoices will require a parallel manual intake process.
+For AP automation software, Peppol readiness means the platform can receive structured invoice data from Peppol-enabled suppliers without OCR extraction at all - which eliminates the largest category of data extraction errors.
+For businesses that supply or buy from government agencies, or from large corporate suppliers moving toward Peppol compliance, this is a practical requirement.
+Not a future one.

 5. Vendor Bank Detail Validation and BECS

-AP automation platforms should automatically compare the bank account number on each incoming invoice against the account stored for that supplier in the system.
+AP automation platforms should automatically compare the bank account number on each incoming invoice against the account stored for that supplier.
 If the account has changed, the invoice should be held and flagged before it reaches the approval queue - not after.
-This check needs to run on every invoice, not only on first-time suppliers.
+This check needs to run on every invoice, every time.
+Not just on new suppliers.

 6. Multi-Entity Support

-Many Australian businesses operate across multiple entities - related companies, trading trusts, joint ventures, or interstate operations with separate ABNs.
-AP automation platforms vary significantly in how they handle multi-entity workflows.
+Many Australian businesses operate across multiple entities: related companies, trading trusts, joint ventures, operations with separate ABNs.
+AP automation platforms vary significantly in how well they handle this.

 7. Audit Trail Quality

-An audit trail in AP automation should record every action taken on every invoice: when it was received, what exceptions were flagged, who reviewed each flag, who approved, whether any override was applied, and when the approved invoice was published to the ledger.
-The record should be immutable - it should not be possible for a user to delete or edit entries.
+An audit-ready approval matrix requires that the audit trail record every action on every invoice: when it was received, what exceptions were flagged, who reviewed each flag, who approved, whether any override was applied, and when the approved invoice was published to the ledger.
+It should be immutable - a user shouldn’t be able to delete or edit entries.

-For Australian businesses subject to ATO audit, the audit trail is evidence that the correct controls were applied before payment.
-For businesses with documented delegation-of-authority policies, the audit trail is the mechanism that demonstrates compliance with that policy.
-Ask the vendor to show a real audit trail entry for an invoice where an exception was flagged and overridden.
+For businesses subject to ATO audit, this is evidence that correct controls were applied before payment.
+For businesses with documented delegation-of-authority policies, it’s the mechanism that demonstrates compliance with that policy.
+Ask the vendor to show you a real audit trail entry for an invoice where an exception was flagged and overridden.
+The answer to that request tells you a lot about whether the feature is production-ready or exists only to pass a checklist.

 8. Pricing Transparency in AUD

-Evaluate whether the vendor publishes firm AUD pricing, whether setup fees are included or separate, and whether the pricing model (per document, per month, per user) aligns with your invoice volume pattern.
-A per-document model may be cost-effective at low volumes but expensive as invoice volume grows.
+Ask whether firm AUD pricing is available, whether setup fees are included or separate, and whether the pricing model aligns with how your invoice volume actually works.
+A per-document model can look cheap at low volumes but becomes expensive at scale.
 A flat monthly model provides cost predictability regardless of volume peaks.
+Neither is universally better - it depends on your volume pattern.

 What to Ask at Vendor Demos

-A vendor demo defaults to showing the platform’s strengths.
-The following questions surface the areas that matter most for Australian compliance requirements.
+A vendor demo defaults to the platform’s strengths.
+These questions surface the areas that matter for Australian compliance.

 • Show me what happens when a supplier’s bank account changes on an incoming invoice.
 What does the platform do automatically, and what does it require from a user?

-• How does the platform handle a line on a subcontractor invoice where the GST treatment differs from what you would expect based on that supplier’s history?
+• How does the platform handle a line on a subcontractor invoice where the GST treatment differs from what you’d expect based on that supplier’s history?

 • Can you validate an ABN in real time against the ATO’s ABR during the demo?
 What happens when the ABN is inactive?

 • Does the platform currently support receiving Peppol eInvoices?
-If not, is it on the roadmap and when?
+If not, what’s the timeline?

 • Show me the audit trail for an invoice where a user overrode an exception flag.
-What is recorded, and can any part of that record be edited?
+What’s recorded, and can any part of that record be edited?

-• What is the AUD price for our invoice volume, and does that figure change if we add a second entity?
+• What’s the AUD price for our invoice volume, and does that figure change if we add a second entity?

 CriterionWhat to look forRed flag